r3dmaohong/Keyword_Rank_Checker/README.md

-## Checking keyword and ad rankings positions in yahoo and google
+## Checking keyword and ad rankings positions in google

-Using Rselenium to check keyword and ad rankings positions in yahoo and google.
+Using Rselenium to check keyword and ad rankings positions in google.

 Selenium server will be needed.